-13.1 A quarterly report will be presented to meetings of the Standards Committee on the complaints received and how they were dealt with.
-An annual report will also be submitted to Full Council with a summary of all Standards Complaints.
+13.1 A report on the complaints received and how they were dealt with will be submitted to meetings of the Audit and Standards Committee twice a year.
+An annual report will also be submitted to Full Council with a summary of all Standards Complaints received and their outcome.